Skip to main content

 This wasn't a software problem.
 It was a choreography problem.

 Peking runs every day.
-Dinner service doesn't stop for a system migration.
-So we didn't run one.
+Dinner service doesn't stop for a system migration, so we didn't run one.
 We ran a transition.

 Launch day ran shorter shifts, smaller queues, and zero panicked phone calls.